bokgyeong/bokgyeong.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Statistics, Pennsylvania State University, 2023 (expected)
+* Ph.D in Statistics, The Pennsylvania State University, 2023 (expected)
 * M.A. in Applied statistics, Yonsei University, 2018
 * B.A. in Business administration and Applied statistics, Yonsei University, 2016

 Employment
 ======
-* Department of Statistics, Pennsylvania State University, Aug 2018 - Present
+* Department of Statistics, The Pennsylvania State University, Aug 2018 - Present
   - Research Assistant to Dr. Murali Haran
   - Teaching Assistant
     + STAT200 - Elementary Statistics